heroku/l2meter/README.md

 ### Configuration

-L2meter supports configurtion.
-Here's how you cna configure things:
+L2meter supports configuration.
+Here's how you can configure things:

 ```ruby
 metrics = L2meter.build do |config|